Toni-SM/skrl/docs/source/index.rst

     * Modularity and reusability
     * Documented library, code and implementations
     * Isaac Gym environment loading (preview 2 and 3)
-    * Parallel learning by scopes in Isaac Gym environments
+    * Simultaneous learning by scopes in Isaac Gym environments

 .. warning::